Study: Medicare could save billions by buying generic drugs 'at Mark Cuban prices'

 That's the amount the program "conservatively" could have saved in 2020 by purchasing generic prescription drugs at the same prices offered by billionaire entrepreneur Mark Cuban's direct-to-consumer online pharmacy, a new study says.

-The research report was published Monday in the Annals of Internal Medicine.
+The brief research report was published Monday in the Annals of Internal Medicine.

 In January 2022, the Mark Cuban Cost Plus Drug Co. launched an online pharmacy, selling 100-plus generic prescription drugs at the cost of ingredients and manufacturing plus 15% margin, a $3 pharmacy dispensing fee and a $5 shipping fee.